nimwunnan/conceptuallabor.com/_texts/why-need-theory.md

 [^fn40]: Deleuze, Gilles, and Félix Guattari. *A Thousand Plateaus: Capitalism and Schizophrenia*.
 Minneapolis: University of Minnesota Press, 1987.

+[^fn41]: Lorde, Audre.
+2007. *Sister outsider: essays and speeches*, 36.
+Berkeley, Calif: Crossing Press.

-[^fn41]: Lerner, Ben. *The Hatred of Poetry*.
+[^fn42]: See Lerner, Ben. *The Hatred of Poetry*.
 New York: Farrar, Straus and Giroux, 2016.

+[^fn43]: hooks, bell.
+“Theory as Liberatory Practice.”
+Yale Journal of Law & Feminism 4, no. 1 (Accessed May 8, 2021). https://digitalcommons.law.yale.edu/yjlf/vol4/iss1/2.

-[^fn42]: This refers to all socially-constructed models, not just norms.
+[^fn44]: This refers to all socially-constructed models, not just norms.
 Social norms are powerful social models, but “abnormal” social relations carry their own framing power.

-[^fn43]: We see this when linguistic code-switching divides along racial lines; some groups can speak “normally” without a second thought, while others must modulate their usual way of speaking to suit a social context that won’t accommodate them without judgement or cost.
+[^fn45]: We see this when linguistic code-switching divides along racial lines; some groups can speak “normally” without a second thought, while others must modulate their usual way of speaking to suit a social context that won’t accommodate them without judgement or cost.
 They must do conceptual labor to model an accepted, unseen narrative so they may understand and adapt to its terms.
 An early definition of the term appears in Gumperz, John J. “Conversational Code Switching.”
 In *Discourse Strategies*, 59--99.
 Studies in Interactional Sociolinguistics 1.
 Cambridge \[Cambridgeshire\]; New York: Cambridge University Press, 1982.

-[^fn44]: See also Žižek, Slavoj.
+[^fn46]: See also Žižek, Slavoj.
 “The Prospects of Radical Politics Today.” *Žižek.Uk* (blog), January 1, 2008. https://zizek.uk/the-prospects-of-radical-politics-today/.

-[^fn45]: Or, more darkly, “once we get rid of all this type of person, our country will be strong.”
+[^fn47]: Or, more darkly, “once we get rid of all this type of person, our country will be strong.”